A combinatorial take on hierarchical hyperbolicity and applications to quotients of mapping class groups: Proof of Theorem

 \subsubsection{Further quotients}

 So far, we found that the quotient of $MCG(S)$ by suitable powers of Dehn twists is hierarchically hyperbolic.
-To pass to further hierarchically hyperbolic quotients, and eventually to a hyperbolic quotient, we use a similar method, to first approximation.
+To pass to further hierarchically hyperbolic quotients, and eventually to a hyperbolic quotient, we use a similar method, approximately speaking.

 At any given stage, we have a hierarchically hyperbolic group, and at the ``bottom level of the hierarchy'' we have hyperbolic groups (in the case of the first quotients, we had $\mathbb Z$ subgroups).
 In each of the hyperbolic groups, we take sufficiently deep finite-index subgroups, and quotient by those.
 In these later stages, in order to find the appropriate finite-index subgroups, we use the hypothesis that hyperbolic groups are residually finite.